chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-configuration-guide.md

 - Word pattern
 - Indentation Rules

-Here is a [Language Configuration sample](https://github.com/microsoft/vscode-extension-samples/tree/main/language-configuration-sample) that configures the editing experience for JavaScript files.
+Here is a [Language Configuration sample](https://github.com/microsoft/vscode-插件-samples/tree/main/language-configuration-sample) that configures the editing experience for JavaScript files.
 This guide explains the content of `language-configuration.json`:

-**Note: If your language configuration file name is or ends with `language-configuration.json`, you will get autocompletion and validation in VS Code.**
+**Note: If your language configuration file name is or ends with `language-configuration.json`, you will get autocompletion and validation in Baosky.**

 ```json
 {